 Alternate Realities: Altoon, Diebenkorn, Lobdell, Woelffer

-Abstract expressionism is an innovation closely associated with art of the mid-20th century, a period when new gestural approaches to painting rendered even the artist’s brush obsolete.
-Yet many followers of this movement did not reject representation outright.
+Abstract expressionism is an innovation closely associated with art of the mid-20th century, a period when new gestural methods of painting rendered even the artist’s brush obsolete.
+Yet many proponents of this movement did not reject representation outright.
 Instead they forged a productive dialogue between the two modes, incorporating references to recognizable imagery and emphasizing the artist’s own process as an alternate approach to realistic depiction.